Dispatch9001/shadventure/README.md

 ```
 **NOTE**: Using these commands requires `git` to be installed.
 You can use the GUI method without Git

-### macOS

-This script has not been tested on macOS, but it *should* work out of the box.
-The steps would be identical to Linux.

 ### Windows

 There are two ways to run it on Windows.